 Subdivision of land is generally considered to be the division of an allotment into parts each with separate certificates of title, however there are other types of divisions of property.
 The division may be in two or three dimensions.
 264

-Section 11 of the Resource Management Act 1991 prohibits the subdivision of land unless the subdivision is:
+Section 11 of the Resource Management Act 1991 allows the subdivision of land unless the subdivision:

-- Shown on a survey plan 265 deposited by the Registrar-General of Land or approved by the Chief Surveyor.
+- Is shown on a survey plan 265 deposited by the Registrar-General of Land or approved by the Chief Surveyor.

 Section 11 of the Resource Management Act does not apply to Māori land (as defined in the Te Ture Whenua Maori Act 1993) unless that Act provides otherwise.
 Partitions of Māori freehold land within hapū are exempted from the subdivision controls of the Resource Management Act.
 All other partitions of Māori land are subject to the subdivision controls of the Resource Management Act.
 266

 In addition, Section 11 of the Resource Management Act does not apply to a subdivision which is effected by:

 - The taking, transfer or disposal of part of an allotment under the Public Works Act;